top of page

 Daughter discovers murder-suicide

-She was rushed to the Western Suburbs Hospital in a critical state and fed glucose and water through the veins, helping her survive another seven days before passing away.
+Frances was rushed to the Western Suburbs Hospital in critical condition.
+Medical staff fed her glucose and water through her veins, helping her survive for another seven days before she ultimately passed away.

 Courtesy Findagrave